 To see some other reasons a fig tree might struggle to produce fruit, read 11 Reasons Your Fig Tree Isn't Fruiting (and What to Do).

 It takes 120-150 days for figs to develop on a tree.
-Many common fig varieties (such as ‘Desert King‘) produce two crops every season.
-The first is called a breba crop, which develops in spring (May-June) on the previous year’s growth.
+Many common fig cultivars (such as 'Desert King') produce two crops every season.
+The first is called a breba crop, which develops in spring (May-June) on the previous year's growth.
 Breba figs are often not as good as the figs that ripen later in the season.
-The main fig crop is borne where the leaf attaches to the stem (“leaf axil”) on the current season’s growth, and will ripen anywhere from mid-August to early November.
+The main fig crop is borne where the leaf attaches to the stem (leaf axil) on the current season's growth, and will ripen anywhere from mid-August to early November.

 Fig trees will continue to bear fruit long after the tree fully matures.
 A fig tree will usually start producing a robust crop of fruit after about 5 years and will continue producing indefinitely if the tree is thriving.
 It may take up to 30 years for a fig tree to reach its full mature size, as they are relatively slow growers.